aolney/ct-modular-book/docs/07-fun-mod-modifiers.md

 # Modifiers

-Modifiers modify incoming signals that may be either audio or some kind of control signal.
+Modifiers modify incoming signals that may be either audio or control signals.
-Generators create audible sound.
 Chapter \@ref(basic-modeling-concepts) introduced voltage controlled amplifiers (VCAs) that modify the amplitude of incoming signals, which can be either audio or control voltage.
 That chapter also introduced envelopes that modify control voltage, and we have routinely used envelopes to control VCAs in order to model the dynamics of various instruments.

 This chapter expands upon audio modifiers specifically and focuses on two foundational categories of modifiers, effects and voltage controlled filters.
 Effects can substantially enrich the sounds you create both in terms of thickness of sound and sense of acoustic space, and voltage controlled filters create some of the most defining sounds in electronic music.

-## Effects
+## Time-based effects

 There are perhaps an infinite number of possible audio effects.
 This section focuses on time-based effects, as the ideas behind these are complementary to the following discussion of voltage controlled filters.